South Park controversies: Vulgarity and depiction of racism

 The show further lampooned the controversy surrounding its use of profanity, as well as the media attention surrounding the network show Chicago Hope's single use of the word "shit", with the season five premiere "It Hits the Fan".
 A counter superimposed on the bottom left corner of the screen tracked each of the episode's utterances of the word "shit", which was said 162 times without being bleeped, while also appearing uncensored in written form 32 times, totaling 194 times used.
 The backlash to the episode was mostly limited to 5,000 disapproving e-mails sent to Comedy Central.

 The PTC also criticized the show for its excessive use of the racial epithet "nigger" in the season 11 (2007) premiere "With Apologies to Jesse Jackson".
-Despite its 43 uncensored uses of the word, the episode generated relatively little other controversy, as most in the black community and the NAACP praised the episode for its context and its comedic way of conveying other races' perceptions of how black people feel when hearing the word.
-While some in the Jewish community have praised the show's depiction of the character Eric Cartman holding an anti-Semitic attitude towards fellow student Kyle Broflovski as a means of accurately portraying what it is like for a young Jewish person to have to endure bigotry as an ethnic minority, other Jewish people have blamed South Park and Cartman for having found themselves surrounded by "acceptable racism".
+Despite its 43 uncensored uses of the word, the episode generated relatively little other controversy, as many black communities and the NAACP praised the episode for its context and its comedic way of conveying other races' perceptions of how minorities feel upon being targeted with racist language.
+While some in the Jewish community have praised the show's depiction of the character Eric Cartman holding an antisemitic attitude towards fellow student Kyle Broflovski as a means of accurately portraying what it is like for a young Jewish person to have to endure bigotry as an ethnic minority, other Jewish people have blamed South Park and Cartman for having found themselves surrounded by "acceptable racism".

 Parody of Scientology

 South Park parodied Scientology in a short that aired as part of the 2000 MTV Movie Awards.
-The short was entitled "The Gauntlet" and also poked fun at John Travolta, a Scientologist.
+The short was titled "The Gauntlet" and also poked fun at John Travolta, a Scientologist.
 The season five (2001) episode "Super Best Friends" features illusionist David Blaine forming his own cult, called "Blaintology".
 Parker and Stone have acknowledged that this is meant to be a reference to Scientology.

 In the season nine (2005) episode "Trapped in the Closet", Stan Marsh is recognized as the reincarnation of Scientology founder L. Ron Hubbard before denouncing the church as nothing more than "a big fat global scam".
 Tom Cruise, also a Scientologist, is seen in the episode locking himself in Stan's closet and refusing to come out, as other characters ambiguously plead for him to "come out of the closet" in a parody of rumors involving Cruise's sexuality.
 One scene retold the story of Xenu, a story Scientology normally attempts to keep confidential and only reveals to members once they make significant monetary contributions to the church.
 The show's closing credits billed every member of the episode's cast and crew as "John Smith" and "Jane Smith" in a parody of both Cruise's and the church's reputations for litigiousness.